TELECOUNSELING IS AVAILABLE FOR FALL 2020

-The staff at the SUNY Cortland Counseling Center provide a safe and confidential place for you to explore your concerns and find your personal path to self awareness.
+The staff at the SUNY Cortland Counseling Center provides a safe and confidential place for you to explore your concerns and find your personal path to self-awareness.

 Because of limited resources, coupled with our desire to serve as many students possible, the Counseling Center has adopted a brief treatment model.
 We are committed to maintaining our ability to provide students with high quality, appropriate counseling services.
 At the same time, we are also committed to providing services within the limits of our expertise, which is required by professional ethics.

 As generalist therapists, we are similar to primary care physicians; that is, we are able to address a wide variety of concerns within our office, but there are some concerns that may require treatment services that we are unable to offer.

 Some of the concerns that are commonly addressed through referral to services outside of the Counseling Center include: